Louise de La Vallière: Journey to Flanders

 The military camp left for Compiègne on 24 May; from the ladies of the court, only the Queen and her ladies-in-waiting (including Montespan) were permitted to go.
 After a few weeks, La Vallière and her sister-in-law travelled to the camp without permission.
 She arrived at the Queen's household at La Fère on 20 June.
-Maria Theresa was upset by her coming, cried, did not sleep, felt ill, and had violent outbursts.
+Maria Theresa was upset by this, cried, did not sleep, felt ill, and had violent outbursts.
 She forbade her staff from giving food to La Vallière.
-When she went to church, she ordered the door of the royal gallery to be closed so that La Vallière could not go near her; when she greeted Maria Theresa in front of the church, the Queen ignored her.
-During the following carriage ride, Montespan told Maria Theresa, ‘I admire [La Vallière's] boldness in daring to appear before the Queen’, adding, ‘God forbid that I should be the King's mistress!
-Yet if I were, I should be quite ashamed in front of the Queen’.
+In church, she had the royal gallery closed so that La Vallière could not enter and ignored her greeting in front of the church.
+During the following carriage ride, Montespan told Maria Theresa, "I admire [La Vallière's] boldness in daring to appear before the Queen", adding, "God forbid that I should be the King's mistress!
+Yet if I were, I should be quite ashamed in front of the Queen".
 Maria Theresa cried.

 We believe that we can no better express to the public the most particular esteem in which we hold the person of our dear and beloved and most loyal Louise de La Vallière than by conferring upon her the highest titles of honour which a most singular affection, aroused in our hearts by an abundance of rare perfections, has for some years inspired in us in her favour. [...]
 The affection we have for [La Vallière] and justice not allowing us [...] to deny to nature any longer the effects of our tenderness for Marie-Anne, our natural daughter, in the person of her mother we have provided her with the land of Vaujours, situated in Touraine, and the barony of Saint-Christophe in Anjou.